akalongman/sublimetext-codeformatter/CONTRIBUTING.md

 Which should give you no failures or errors.
 You can ignore any skipped tests as these are for external tools.

+If you have installed python 2 and 3 versions together, its recommended to use virtualenv:

+1. Install virtualenv `sudo apt install python3-virtualenv`
+2. Create a virtualenv for python3 `virtualenv --python=python3 env_py3`
+3. Activate the virtualenv `source ./env_py3/bin/activate`
+4. Install pytest `pip install pytest`
+5. Now using this virtualenv try to run tests

 Pushing
 -------